How it works:

 Oliveira, L.M., et al. Impact of Retinoic Acid on Immune Cells and Inflammatory Diseases.
 Mediators of Inflammation.
 (2018).

 Skin Cancer Foundation.
 When Beauty Products Cause Sun Sensitivity.
 Sun & Skin News.
-(2018, November 16).
+Ibid.

 Al-Niamimi, F., et al. Topical Vitamin C and the Skin: Mechanisms of Action and Clinical Applications.
 Journal of Clinical and Aesthetic Dermatology.
 (July 2017).